Cornerstone Wealth Management LLC Purchases 2,890 Shares of Pacer US Cash Cows 100 ETF (BATS:COWZ)

-Cornerstone Wealth Management LLC raised its position in shares of Pacer US Cash Cows 100 ETF (BATS:COWZ – Free Report) by 6.6% in the fourth quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The firm owned 46,588 shares of the company’s stock after acquiring an additional 2,890 shares during the period.
-Cornerstone Wealth Management LLC’s holdings in Pacer US Cash Cows 100 ETF were worth $2,422,000 at the end of the most recent quarter.
+Cornerstone Wealth Management LLC raised its position in shares of Pacer US Cash Cows 100 ETF (BATS:COWZ – Free Report) by 6.6% during the fourth quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+The fund owned 46,588 shares of the company’s stock after acquiring an additional 2,890 shares during the quarter.
+Cornerstone Wealth Management LLC’s holdings in Pacer US Cash Cows 100 ETF were worth $2,422,000 as of its most recent SEC filing.

-A number of other institutional investors also recently made changes to their positions in the company.
-SFG Wealth Management LLC. boosted its holdings in shares of Pacer US Cash Cows 100 ETF by 4.6% during the third quarter.
-SFG Wealth Management LLC. now owns 5,053 shares of the company’s stock worth $250,000 after acquiring an additional 220 shares during the period.
-Larson Financial Group LLC raised its position in shares of Pacer US Cash Cows 100 ETF by 77.2% in the third quarter.
-Larson Financial Group LLC now owns 512 shares of the company’s stock valued at $25,000 after buying an additional 223 shares in the last quarter.
-Caprock Group LLC raised its position in shares of Pacer US Cash Cows 100 ETF by 5.3% in the third quarter.
-Caprock Group LLC now owns 4,674 shares of the company’s stock valued at $231,000 after buying an additional 234 shares in the last quarter.
-Camarda Financial Advisors LLC raised its position in shares of Pacer US Cash Cows 100 ETF by 0.7% in the third quarter.
-Camarda Financial Advisors LLC now owns 37,172 shares of the company’s stock valued at $1,837,000 after buying an additional 244 shares in the last quarter.
-Finally, Opal Wealth Advisors LLC raised its position in shares of Pacer US Cash Cows 100 ETF by 3.5% in the third quarter.
-Opal Wealth Advisors LLC now owns 7,714 shares of the company’s stock valued at $381,000 after buying an additional 260 shares in the last quarter.
+A number of other institutional investors have also bought and sold shares of COWZ.
+Dfpg Investments LLC acquired a new position in shares of Pacer US Cash Cows 100 ETF during the fourth quarter valued at about $714,000.
+Key Client Fiduciary Advisors LLC raised its holdings in shares of Pacer US Cash Cows 100 ETF by 16.4% during the fourth quarter.
+Key Client Fiduciary Advisors LLC now owns 9,128 shares of the company’s stock valued at $475,000 after purchasing an additional 1,286 shares during the period.
+Capital Advisors Wealth Management LLC raised its holdings in shares of Pacer US Cash Cows 100 ETF by 21.1% during the fourth quarter.
+Capital Advisors Wealth Management LLC now owns 242,408 shares of the company’s stock valued at $12,603,000 after purchasing an additional 42,158 shares during the period.
+Campbell Capital Management Inc. acquired a new position in shares of Pacer US Cash Cows 100 ETF during the fourth quarter valued at about $4,805,000.
+Finally, High Net Worth Advisory Group LLC raised its holdings in shares of Pacer US Cash Cows 100 ETF by 1.2% during the fourth quarter.
+High Net Worth Advisory Group LLC now owns 33,772 shares of the company’s stock valued at $1,756,000 after purchasing an additional 410 shares during the period.

 The Pacer US Cash Cows 100 ETF (COWZ) is an exchange-traded fund that is based on the Pacer US Cash Cows 100 index.
 The fund tracks a free cash flow-weighted index of companies selected from the Russell 1000 Index.
 COWZ was launched on Dec 16, 2016 and is managed by Pacer.